Share via

 Put another way, don’t create solutions that target later stages of your journey unless you really need to.

-Once you’ve identified your thinnest viable platform (TVP) (an MVP for your platform), you can pilot it with a set of development teams that are willing to provide feedback.
+Once you’ve identified your thinnest viable platform (TVP) (an MVP for your platform), pilot it with a set of development teams that are willing to provide feedback.
 If your pilot solution solves problems these teams are facing, you shouldn’t have trouble finding someone interested in engaging.

 You should capture some key metrics as you pilot a new capability or changes so you can measure whether the concept was successful before you roll it out.